Dimencia/DU-Orbital-Hud/README.md

 This is a general-purpose HUD for Dual Universe.
 It includes a wide array of features including:

 * Heads-up display with artificial horizon, pitch, roll/yaw, altimeter, vertical speed, and more... (originally based on Rezoix's pitch/roll HUD)
-* Auto-pilot features including transit-to-orbit, inter-planetary transit routes, orbital insertion, automatic braking, and more...
+* Auto-pilot features including transit-to-orbit, inter-planetary transit routes, orbital insertion, automatic braking, autopilot to saved location in atmosphere and more...
-* Trip odometers
+* Trip odometers and information display.
-* Fuel level displays for all types of fuel tanks
+* Fuel level displays for all types of fuel tanks.
+Ability to unslot fuel tanks to save slots.
 * Brake hold, altitude hold, auto-landing and takeoff functionality
+* Brake Landing if strong brakes, else Coast Landing.
+* Warp Engine widget hide if not meeting requirements to warp unless toggled on.
 * Orbital alignment and maneuver assistants
 * Radar and periscope for situational awareness
 * Ability to hide the built-in display windows to keep your flight aesthetic clean and focused
 * Free-look mode
+* User Parameters for customizing to your flight preference and ship capabilities.
 * Save parameters between HUD version updates

 > NOTE: The HUD works with all control units, but Cockpit support is experimental and may cause more FPS loss than normal.
 Use the Cockpit branch if you wish to use this anyway